Podlite - a lightweight markup language

 using mineral nutrient solutions.>, a necessity for long-term missions.

-Renderers may render such annotations in a variety of ways: as footnotes, as endnotes, as sidebars, as pop-ups, as tooltips, as expandable tags, etc. They are never, however, rendered as unmarked inline text.
-So the previous example might be rendered as:
+Renderers may present such annotations in various ways: as footnotes, endnotes, sidebars, pop-ups, tooltips, or expandable tags.
+They are never rendered as unmarked inline text.
+The previous example might be rendered as:

 Space stations feature hydroponic gardens , a necessity for long-term missions. and later: